A random matrix perspective of cultural structure: groups or redundancies?: Introduction

-For any given level of feature-feature correlations, the two models are used for generating sets of cultural vectors.
-The structure of the resulting similarity matrices is captured by the subleading eigenvalue and its eigenvector.
-However, Sec.~\ref{Theor_2} shows that the expected strength and significance of the subleading eigenvalue is exactly the same for the FCI and S2G models, for any given correlation level, so the subleading eigenvalue does not discriminate between the two scenarios, confirming that the presence of deviating eigenvalues does not necessarily imply the presence of group structure.
-We show that the essential difference between the FCI and S2G is captured by the entries of the eigenvector associated to the subleading eigenvalue.
-In particular, the uniformity of these entries, quantified by the ``eigenvector entropy'' (see Sec.~\ref{Theor_2}), shows a clearly different behaviour as a function of correlation for the two models, with S2G showing an increasingly higher uniformity as the correlation level increases.
+For any given level of feature-feature correlation, the FCI and S2G models are used (Sec.~\ref{Theor_2}) for generating cultural states and associated similarity matrices.
+The latter generally exhibit one structural mode, associated to the subleading eigenvalue, whose strength increases with the correlation level.
+However, for any given correlation level, the average value and significance of the subleading eigenvalue turns out to be exactly the same for the FCI and S2G models, so the subleading eigenvalue does not discriminate between the two scenarios.
+This explicitly demonstrates that the presence of deviating eigenvalues alone does not automatically imply the presence of authentic group structure.
+We show that the essential difference between FCI and S2G is captured by the entries of the eigenvector associated to the subleading eigenvalue.
+In particular, the uniformity of these entries, quantified by the ``eigenvector entropy'' (Sec.~\ref{Theor_2}), shows a clearly different behavior as a function of correlation for the two models: S2G exhibits systematically higher uniformities than FCI.
 Moreover, the dependence of the second-highest eigenvector entropy on the correlation level reproduces well the symmetry-breaking phase transitions that characterize the two models.
-In each case, the eigenvector entropy suddenly jumps from a regime of compatibility to a regime of incompatibility with the null model, exactly when the probability distribution associated to the respective model becomes bi-modal.
-The critical correlation associated to this transition is almost ten times smaller for S2G than for FCI.
-This further justifies the use of eigenvector entropy as an indicator of group structure in empirical data, as a complement to eigenvalue information.
+In each case, the eigenvector entropy suddenly jumps from a regime of compatibility to a regime of incompatibility with the null model exactly when the probability distribution associated to the respective model becomes bi-modal.
+The critical correlation associated to this transition is almost one order of magnitude smaller for S2G than for FCI.
+This justifies the use of eigenvector entropy as an indicator of group structure in empirical data, as a complement to eigenvalue information.